vragulin/Optimal_Exec_In_Comp/README.md

 ## Project Structure

-- `optimizer/2x5_StateSpace_const_plot.py`: Main script to generate 2x5 plots using saved simulation results.
+- `optimizer/`: Main scripts used to solve trading strategy optimizations and generate plots for the Chriss(2024) papers.
-- `optimizer/2x5_StateSpace_plot_chg_N.py`: Script to generate plots comparing analytic solutions and Fourier approximations.
-- `cost_function/`: Directory containing cost function approximation scripts.
+- `cost_function/`: Modules for calculating trading costs in competitive settings.
-- `fourier/`: Directory containing Fourier transformation scripts.
+- `fourier/`: Directory containing helper functions for approximating trading trajectories with Fourier and Sine Series.
-- `trading_funcs/`: Directory containing trading-related functions.
+- `results/`: Directory containing simulation results.
-- `config.py`: Configuration file specifying locations and file name formats for results.
+- `disc_sin_transform/`: Examples of using the discrete sine transform to approximate trading trajectories.
+- `solver_examples/`: Examples of using general-purpose and QP optimization solvers
+- `bvp_solver_examples/`: Examples of using the boundary value problem solver to approximate trading trajectories.
+- `Mathematica/`: Mathematica notebooks for testing sub-problems and testing the code.
+- `Representation/`: (Beta-version) code for encapsulation trading strategies in a class
+- `tests/`: Unit tests for the codebase (pytest).

 ## Contributing
 Contributions are welcome!
-Please open an issue or submit a pull request for any improvements or bug fixes.
+Please open an issue or submit a pull request for any improvements or bug fixes to vlad@manifoldinsights.co.uk.

 ## License